 Some bath mixer taps also incorporate a shower mixer, allowing you to switch the water flow from the taps themselves to a shower attachment.

 Mixer taps are generally better for those who use their baths frequently, as you can mix the flow to the desired temperature before allowing your bath to fill up.
 This is a safer option for families with small children, where filling the bath with scalding hot water first could be dangerous.
 To improve safety even further there is the option of a thermostatic bath mixer tap, ensuring a consistent water temperature.

-Escala waterfall bath mixer tap - a contemporary waterfall style bath mixer tap
+The Wye waterfall bath mixer tap—a contemporary waterfall style bath mixer tap

 Monobloc mixer taps

 Some mixer taps come in a style that is known as a monobloc.
-Basically this is a single built-up unit containing one or two tap handles and the spout.
+Basically, this is a single built-up unit containing one or 2 tap handles and the spout.
 They're suitable for deck mounted taps on baths or basins that have a single hole for the taps.
 They can also be used with countertop basins.